DrewCarlson/ktpack/docs/getting-started.md

 ```

 This is a basic, yet fully functional Ktpack project.
-The project is described in `package.kts`:
+The project is described in `pack.kts`:

 ```kotlin
 module("hello_world") {